thedynamiclinker/sudocode/etc/group.md

 This includes real analysis, complex analysis, functional analysis, and any of the semi-formal methods popularized by Weierstrass, Dedekind, Cauchy, et al. in an attempt to make the arguments of the δs "rigorous."
 Distinguished by their use of ε-δ arguments.

 ## ζ: Number theory
  Don't be misled by the name.
 This field isn't just about numbers.
 In fact it barely even involves numbers at all these days, except perhaps a prime here and there.
 This group is named for the Riemann Zeta function.
 I won't elaborate further.

-Suffice it to say this group is culturally distinct in nearly every way from the "formal number theory" of first order arithmetic, commonly seen in foundational cultures.
+ Suffice it to say this group is among the most advanced, wide ranging, and culturally "mathematical" parts of mathematics.
+In a sense, it is the capital city of mathematics itself.
+A number theorist is a mathematician's mathematician, a true team member, not regarded with suspicion by any subfield of mathematics.
+They belong in the field, and they speak its native language more expertly and fluently than any other group.
+In this way, the culture of the zetas is distinct in nearly every way from the "formal number theory" of first order arithmetic commonly seen in foundational cultures.

+ As such, a native ζ who chooses to join the culture of foundations has perhaps the most difficult journey that is possible to make, and the largest cultural transition that any mathematician can undergo in discovering the light of the new foundations.
+See the Upsilons for an example a zeta who made this heroic journey.

 ## η: The Catedral

-> "We didn't invent categories to study functors; We invented them to study natural transformations."
+> _We didn't invent categories to study functors; We invented them to study natural transformations._
 > -Saunders MacLane

 0: Category Theory.
 Completely incomprehensible.
 Natural transformations are commonly denoted by η.
 Hence the name.